 Whether you’re visiting or living in a Spanish-speaking country, knowing how to identify the four seasons in Spanish is an important lesson.

-Just like understanding the days of the week, the months of the year, or the Spanish numbers, you should know the seasons.
+Just like understanding the days of the week, the months of the year, or the Spanish numbers, you should know the seasons regardless of the hemisphere you’re in.

-In this guide, you’ll learn the four seasons and some bonus related vocabulary in Spanish.
+In this guide, you’ll learn the four seasons in Spanish (in order) and some bonus related vocabulary.

 What are the four seasons in Spanish?